Checkmk/checkmk/CONTRIBUTING.md

 >the underlying system, and without worrying about whether the shell changes
 >them unexpectedly.

-Try, also, to use meaningful names, this is meaningless:
+Try, also, to use meaningful names.
+This is meaningless:

 ```
 for f in $(lsblk -ln -o NAME); do